Study Design

 0%

-BRAF=v-Raf murine sarcoma viral oncogene homolog B1; BSA=body surface area; CBR=clinical benefit rate; CR=complete response; FGFR=fibroblast growth factor receptor; IDH=isocitrate dehydrogenase; MAPK=mitogen-activated protein kinase; MR=minor response; NF1=neurofibromatosis type 1; ORR=overall response rate; PR=partial response; RANO-HGG=Response Assessment for Neuro-Oncology High-Grade Glioma; RAPNO-LGG=Response Assessment in Pediatric Neuro-Oncology for Low-Grade Glioma; R/R pLGG=relapsed/refractory pediatric low-grade glioma; SD=stable disease.
+BRAF=v-Raf murine sarcoma viral oncogene homolog B1; BSA=body surface area; CR=complete response; FDA=Food and Drug Administration; MAPK=mitogen-activated protein kinase; MR=minor response; NF1=neurofibromatosis type 1; ORR=overall response rate; pLGG=pediatric low-grade glioma; PR=partial response; RAF=rapidly accelerated fibrosarcoma; RANO-HGG=Response Assessment in Neuro-Oncology for High-Grade Glioma; RAPNO-LGG=Response Assessment in Pediatric Neuro-Oncology for Low-Grade Glioma; R/R=relapsed/refractory.